-The VENTOUX Ventilator is intended to provide continuous or intermittent mechanical ventilation support for the care of individuals who require mechanical ventilation.
-Specifically, the Ventoux is applicable for adult, and pediatric (i.e., infant, child, and adolescent) patients who weigh at least 5 kg.
+The Ventoux is intended to provide continuous or intermittent mechanical ventilation support for the care of individuals who require mechanical ventilation.
+Specifically, the Ventoux is applicable for adult and pediatric (i.e., infant, child, and adolescent) patients who weigh at least 5 kg (11 lbs.).
+The Ventoux is a restricted medical device intended for use by qualified, trained personnel under the direction of a physician; it is suitable for use in hospital environments.